Self-discipline is the single most important thing to achieve anything you want.

 5. What you will become after you break bad habits

 Think how much your health will improve and write down the amount of money you will save.
-I have a friend who told me once that while she was trying to quit smoking, she would think of money going in smoke of the cigarette.
+I have a friend who told me once that while she was trying to quit smoking, she would think of money going in the smoke.
 This thought started giving her uneasiness.
 She just regretted it every time.
 First she reduced the amount of cigarettes and then quit completely.

 Now she saves all the money she wasted in smoking and have good bank balance from that money.